Dynamically Masking Sensitive Data Using Dremio

-In this tutorial we will walk you through the steps of dynamically masking data so it is only visible by those who have been authorized.
-We will use a dataset that contains [social security numbers and salary information], we will use Dremio to mask this data and then we will try to visualize the data using a BI client.
+In this tutorial we will walk through the steps of dynamically masking data so it is only visible by those who have been authorized.
+We will use a dataset that contains social security numbers and salary information, we will use Dremio to mask this data, and then we will try to visualize the data using a BI client.

-To get the most of this tutorial, we recommend that you first follow getting oriented to dremio and working with your first dataset tutorials.
+To get the most of this tutorial, we encourage you to complete getting oriented to Dremio and working with your first dataset tutorials.
 It is also important to note that the feature that we are about to demonstrate is available only on the Enterprise Edition version of Dremio.

 In this tutorial we will work with a predefined dataset that we have already loaded into Dremio and contains the following information:

-In this tutorial I’m going to play the role of a data engineer who was requested to curate and provide access to the employee database to certain users.
+In this tutorial we will play the role of a data engineer who was requested to curate and provide access to the employee database to certain users.
 However, the dataset contains several fields which not everyone should have access to.
-I’ve been requested to identify the sensitive fields and provide access to only team members who belong to the “Accounting” group.
+We’ve been requested to identify the sensitive fields and provide access to only team members who belong to the “Accounting” group.

-To verify that this data is fully accessible, I’m going to try to visualize it using a BI client and a generic user account.
+To verify that this data is fully accessible, we will visualize it using a BI client and a generic user account.

 Here we can observe that the data has full open access regardless of the user that tries to access it.

-As mentioned earlier, in this scenario I’ve been requested to only provide full access to the data for those who belong to the “Accounting” team, anyone else will be able to have access to the data but it will be masked.
-Let’s see how can get this done.
+As mentioned earlier, in this scenario we’ve been requested to provide full access to the data only for those who belong to the “Accounting” team, anyone else will be able to have access to the data but it will be masked.
+Let’s see how we can get this done.

 In this case we will use the following query: